No - it's easy! When it comes to growing tomatoes, you’ve got three choices:

-- grow tomatoes from seeds indoors while it’s still cold outside
+1. Grow tomatoes from seeds indoors while it’s still cold outside.

-- buy tomato plants from a nursery or garden center once the weather is warm enough
+3. Buy tomato plants from a garden center or online vendor once the weather is warm enough

 Growing tomatoes from seeds is easy.
 It just takes planning and a bit of stick-to-it-ive-ness.
 You’ll soon find out that you can grow tomatoes yourself for a lot less and they taste much better than what you find in the grocery store.